I hate Yoga.

 Then I try to put my body like hers and I look down and have to stop myself from laughing because my attempt looks Nothing Like Hers.
 Then, I try to refocus and I hear her say something like, Now, hold that pose.
 Go deeper into it.
 Notice your breathing.”

 Meanwhile, I’m precariously balanced on one foot that is shaking.
-My calf muscle is twitching, and my arm that is nervously flailing around in the air and I grimace to myself, “How can I fucking concentrate on my breathing, I’m going to FALL OVER!”
+My calf muscle is twitching, and my arm that is nervously flailing around in the air and I grimace to myself,

 The perfectly balanced people must be looking at me with compassion for the Noob (which I hate), but the thing that I like the least is that all of the poses HURT.
 Like, REALLY Hurt.
 I know that it is a workout, but still, it BUUURNS.
 And then you have to stay stuck that way forever.
 I hate it.